Kimlv/xrm-webapi-client-1/README.md

 }
 ```

+### Connect to your Organization

-2. Initialize and connect the `XrmWebApiClient` to a Dynamics 365 Crm instance by providing the required connection and authentication information.
+Initialize and connect the `XrmWebApiClient` to a Dynamics 365 Crm instance by providing the required connection and authentication information.

 ```CSharp
 // Azure Tenant id